-- Decide if you want to give your student access to the Facetune app or Facetune2 app.
-But first, download the app, spend some time becoming familiar with it, then determine if it’s safe for your student to use
+- Before giving your student access to Facetune or Facetune2, download the app, spend time becoming familiar with the features, then determine if it’s safe for your student to use

-- If you decide it’s safe for your family, regularly monitor your teen’s edited photos and have frequent discussions about what is okay to post
+- If your students use Facetune, regularly monitor your teen’s edited photos and have frequent discussions about what is okay to post

-- Talk to your teens about body image and the distorted reality photo editing apps can create
+- Talk to your teen about body image and the distorted reality photo editing apps can create

 - Explain the differences of making minor edits (like lighting, color, and shadows) and major cosmetic edits (like changing the appearance of your face)